Canadiana Gallery

 Tasha Romeyn

-Tasha is a first year Master of Public Policy candidate at the Munk School of Global Affairs and Public Policy.
+Tasha is a second year Master of Public Policy candidate at the Munk School of Global Affairs and Public Policy.
 She holds a Bachelor of Arts in Political Science and a Social Justice Certificate from Simon Fraser University.
 Tasha has worked for the federal government as a Program Assistant at Immigration, Refugees, and Citizenship Canada and as a Jr. Policy Officer at Women and Gender Equality Canada.
 In 2022-2023, she co-led an initiative called Year of the Salish Sea, for which she engaged with municipal governments, members of the general public, and attendees at various conferences, speaking about ocean stewardship and governance.

 Image of a person named Cassidy MacNeil.